-We will be direct, open, and tough - just like the real world.
-This approach may seem harsh or abrupt, but it is a direct reflection of our desire for you to learn to challenge yourselves quickly and objectively, and to appreciate that as entrepreneurs you need to learn and evolve faster than you ever imagined possible.
+We will be relentlessly direct, open, and tough because of our desire for you to learn to challenge yourselves quickly and objectively, and to appreciate that as entrepreneurs you need to learn and evolve faster than you ever imagined possible.
 This class pushes many people out of their comfort zone.